mpcs-52040/2022-project-tests/README.md

 these test will be updated when there are new test releases and or bug fixes. for every update you will be notified on slack `announcements`

 `@pytest.fixture` are the functions called by tests before running. in this case we use them to start the nodes, then terminate them when the test is done.

-there is a `STARTUP_TIMEOUT` that sleeps the test to allow for the node to start and do its initialization before querying it.

 the test has a variable called `PROGRAM_FILE_PATH` that specifies where the `node.py` file is. you can change it for your tests but that is the place where the submission file should be. now is `"src/node.py"` because tests are meant to be run in the repository root folder.